Connect with us

 So, use clear, high-definition images, and easy-to-read, intriguing copy.
 You’ll be getting an additional bang for the buck from the impression your outer creates.

 Keep in mind that your customers don’t need all that much from you even if you just maximize your grayscale image.
-By putting a web address, discount code, or phone number on the part of the mailing that gets scanned, you can make it more convenient for them to respond immediately.
+By putting a website, discount code, or phone number on the part of the mailing that gets scanned, you can make it more convenient for them to respond immediately.

 So I mentioned earlier that Informed Delivery at its most basic level consists of a grayscale image of letter-sized mail that shows up in the consumer’s mailbox.
 Below, I’ve included an example of how this looks in a typical customer’s email inbox.

-Grayscale Image in Informed Delivery Notification
+1. Grayscale Image in Informed Delivery Notification

 • For Informed Delivery purposes — nothing, because of the blank envelope